 - soaking flax seeds phytic acid (6)

-- how long to soak pumpkin seeds to remove phytic acid (3)
+- How long soak almonds phytic acid (2)

-- how long do you soak sesame seeds (3)
+- how long do you soaking raw cashew nuts (2)

 - do you need to soak sesame seeds?
 (2)